AndreyGermanov/smart_shape/docs/API.md

 ### smartShape.moveTo(x, y)
 Moves shape to specific position.
-It only changes coordinates of points, but do not redraws the shape on new position.
+It only changes coordinates of points, but do not redraw the shape on new position.
 So, you need to call `redraw` yourself after move.

 **Kind**: instance method of [<code>SmartShape</code>](#SmartShape)